Bloc/portfolio-iro/_portfolio/blocChat.md

 short-description: BlocJams for iOS is awesome!

 ---
 The BlocChat project was a fun.
-Impliciting firebase (google).
+Implementing the Firebase tools and intrastructure (google).

 ---